 It’s played in the dark, with a designated “murderer” and it’s up to the rest of the players to discover who the guilty person is while trying to stay alive.

-When Danetta started to play this game with her family, the youngest child was 10 and he loved it.
-We aren’t sure we would recommend playing with younger kids because it’s played in the dark and could get scary.
+My family and I started to play this game when the youngest child was 10 and he loved it.
+I’m not sure I would recommend playing with younger kids because it’s played in the dark and could get scary.
 With that being said, you need to know your audience and cater the rules to them.

 - Any Type of Cards: Face Cards, Uno Cards, Old Maid…anything will work.
 You will need one card for each player.

 - A place to place that is big enough for a group to walk around, and is free from things on the ground so your players won’t trip.
 This can be played outside, in a house, or any building.

 First things first, decide which card is the “murder” card.
 For instance, if you are playing with face cards you can choose the ace of spades to be the “murder” card (or the reverse card with Uno, or the Old Maid…you get the idea).
 This card will determine who will be the murderer in each round of the Murder in the Dark Game.

 - Establish a gathering point (if you are playing in a home you may choose the family room to be your gathering place) this will be the place everyone will come to when the round is finished.

 - When the players are gathered, place the cards face down on a table (laying out one card per player).
 Each player will select a card and look at it, but doesn’t show anyone else.
 Only the murder card matters, the rest of the cards means you will playing as a “civilian.”
 Once the players have looked at their cards, gather them back up and set them aside.
 Make sure to let the group know what card is the murder card before they choose their cards.
 We want to make sure the murderer knows who they are! 🙂